alphagov/govuk-design-system-backlog-prototype/CONTRIBUTING.md

 ## Publishing content

-If you're assigned to an issue and believe it's ready to be published, add a 'ready' label to it.
+If you're assigned to something and believe it's ready to be published, add a 'ready' label to it's issue.
 The Design System Team will review the issue and work with you to prepare it for assurance by the [Design System working group](WORKING_GROUP.md).

-Once the working group has assured the issue it will be published in the Design System.
+The working group will review the issue against the [Design System criteria](CRITERIA.md).
+Once the criteria have been met your work will be published in the Design System.